PierreColombo/NLP_CS_2025_2026/paper_presentations/README.md

 # Paper Presentation Guidelines

 Welcome to the Advanced NLP class for CS students!
 This section outlines the rules for your paper presentations.
-Your presentation will constitute a significant portion of your final grade—50%—so following these guidelines is crucial for success.
+Since the presentation accounts for your entire final grade, it is essential to follow these instructions carefully.

 ## Presentation Duration